k0d3x8its/kodex-os/README.md

 | IV | Archiving | File completed memo books; close digital records |

 ### Prep Phase — Build

 Gather your materials and set up your memo books.
 Assign each book a role (daily log, research, etc.) and configure your tools before you start capturing.

 ### Phase I — Observe & Document

 The core of the system.
 Carry your Field Notes memo book and write down what you observe, think, and encounter.
 No format requirements.
 This is Layer 0 in practice.

 ### Phase II — Data Extraction

 After documenting, review what you've captured.
 Decide what's worth pursuing further.
-Transfer relevant content from your general memo book into a dedicated Field Notes notebook for that subject.
+Transfer relevant content from your general memo book into a dedicated Field Notes notebook for that subject (or just another memo book - your choice).

-> **LLM Wiki (optional):** This is the natural point to open a dedicated Wiki entry for the subject being extracted — running digitally in parallel with the physical notebook.
+> **LLM Wiki (optional):** This is the natural point to open a dedicated Wiki entry for the subject being extracted — running digitally in parallel with the physical notebook/memo book.
 If not using the LLM Wiki, this phase operates entirely in Layer 0 and nothing changes.

 ### Phase III — Analysis & Processing

 Analyze what you've extracted.
 Filter for relevance.
 Decide where it goes — does it stay on your person, get archived, or is it done?
 The core question: *Am I done?
 Is it ready to archive?*

 > **LLM Wiki (optional):** This phase also includes reviewing and refining the corresponding Wiki entry — confirming notes are accurate, tagged correctly, and cross-linked.
 The core question is the same regardless of your stack.

 ### Phase IV — Archiving

 When a memo book is filled, archive it.
 Fill out the envelope cover with all relevant metadata and file it.
 If using the LLM Wiki, the digital record should be complete before the physical book is archived.

 ---